LARGE RC HELICOPTERS

 Confusing – You bet!

-Sizing RC Helis By Blade Size
+Sizing RC Helicopters By Main Blade Size

-RC Helicopter Size Shown As Rotor Diameter
+RC Helicopter Size Shown As Rotor Diameter400 Size RC Helicopter

-I have also included several popular helicopters in each size range so you can get a better of idea actual sizes of these models and a few pros and cons of each size.
+Under each size heading, I have included rotor blade length & diameter range in millimeters and inches; as well as several popular helicopters in each size range so you can get a better of idea actual sizes along with pros and cons of each size class.

 Large 800 Size RC Helicotper Down To 250 Size

-1: Micro/Nano RC Helicopters
+1: Nano / Micro RC Helicopters

-• Main rotor blade length: 70mm - 130mm (3" - 5")
+• Main rotor blade length: 100mm - 130mm (3" - 5")

 • Main rotor diameter: 150mm – 300mm (6" – 12")